Friday, August 22, 2025

 Yeah, that Michael Dell, the computer guy.

 He was an early backer of W’s, a principal money guy, so they say or said and that's true too.
-Today all you'd need to do is look at the police surveillance tape to know about political hookups downtown, with the Colorado River as a backdrop.
-There are more cameras covering the Capitol District than in all of Hollywood.
-That is another change this black man is not entirely comfortable with, the New Austin, but it’s progress, no?
+Today all you'd need to do is look at the police surveillance tape to know about political hookups in downtown Austin, Texas, with the Colorado River as a backdrop.
+There are more cameras covering the Capitol District now than in all of Hollywood.
+That is another change this black man is not entirely comfortable with, the New Austin, but it's progress, no?
 Point is that you knew shit, even important shit, without having to work at it, back in the day.
 The lazy man’s way to be informed: You just had to be in ATX.
 At the time you were still seeing people downtown or you knew people who were seeing people downtown.

 My boss came into the office one day during those years, the Bush years as governor, and said, like, he just saw former Governor White at a wine store on West 6th Street, a few blocks away from our office.
 Which blew my boss’s mind.